VLRSE/bankingApp/README.md

 # bankingApp JAVA

-This is a school project during my first semester of second year of BS in Computer Science.
+This is a school project during my first semester of second year in BS in Computer Science.

 This bank application uses Java and MySQL.